MilestoneSystemsInc/PowerShellSamples/README.md

 ### Installation

 You can install MilestonePSTools on the computer where your Milestone VMS is installed, but that is not required.
 In fact, from a security standpoint it is best to avoid installing software on the same server as your VMS if it's not necessary.
-Just as the XProtect Smart Client and Management Client may be used from a networked PC, so to can MilestonePSTools be used from a remote system.
+Just as the XProtect Smart Client and Management Client may be used from a networked PC, so too can MilestonePSTools be used from a remote system.

 1. Check PowerShell Execution Policy and consider switching to RemoteSigned if currently set to 'Restricted'
 ```powershell